iochia02/CAOS_project/documentation.md

 - global: performs global functions, triggering the reset of the registers.
 - baud: configures the baud rate.
 - status: provides the module status (e.g. whether the transmit FIFO level is greater than, equal to, or less than the watermark, the transmission is completed or the receive FIFO level is less than, equal to, or greater than the watermark).
-- control: controls various optional features of the LPUART system (whether the transmitter/receiver and their interrupts are enabled and the parity bit is included).
+- control: controls various optional features of the LPUART system (e.g., whether the transmitter/receiver and their interrupts are enabled and the parity bit is included).
 - data: byte to be read from the receive FIFO or to be written to the transmit FIFO.
-- fifo: provides you the ability to turn on and turn off the FIFO functionality.
+- fifo: provides you the ability to turn on and off the FIFO functionality.
 - watermark: provides the ability to set a programmable threshold for notification, or sets the programmable thresholds to indicate that transmit data can be written or receive data can be read.

-Depending on the instances, the FIFO can be of 16B or 4B; if the FIFO is disabled it is as if there was a FIFO of one byte.
-Our LPUART implementation does not support a number of characters different from 8 bits.
+Depending on the instances, the FIFO can be of 16 B or 4 B; if the FIFO is disabled it is as if there was a FIFO of one byte.
+Our LPUART implementation does not support character sizes different from 8 bits.

 ### Transmit
 The user application writes data into the data register.
 If the transmitter is enabled and there is enough space in the transmit FIFO the byte is copied into it, otherwise the overflow flag is set.
 Then, the transmitter is set to active and the FIFO is no more empty.
 If there is no backend connected, the transmission cannot take place.
 Otherwise, data will be sent from the front end to the back end.
 If something goes wrong and there is still something in the FIFO after the transmission, we try to retransmit.
 Otherwise, the transmission is set as completed and the FIFO as empty.
 At every step we check whether the IRQ or the watermark register must be updated.

 ### Receive
 In this case, when the user tries to read the data register, we check whether the receive FIFO contains some data, otherwise we set the underflow flag.
-Then, the first byte is copied from the receive FIFO int the data register.
+Then, the first byte is copied from the receive FIFO to the data register.
 An interrupt can be triggered when something is written into the receive FIFO, in order to inform the user application that data can be read.

 ## Periodic Interrupt Timers (PIT)
-This chip has three instances of the PIT each with 4 PIT timers/channels, each channel being 32 bits in length.
+This board has three instances of the PIT, each composed of 4 PIT timers/channels.
+Each channel is 32 bits in length.
 They are clocked by AIPS_SLOW_CLK (up to 60 MHz).
 We do not model the RTI, the Lifetime Timer and Timer chaining.
 When the timer is enabled, it counts down from its initial value to zero.
 When it expires it sets the Timer Interrupt Flag.
 If the timer interrupt is enabled and the Timer Interrupt Flag is set, it generates an interrupt.
-The timer cannot generate a new interrupt until you clear the flag from the previous interrupt.
+The interrupt remains set until you explicitly clear the flag.
 It then reloads the timer start value and starts the timer counting down again.
 The interrupt line is shared by all the channels of the same PIT.
 To change the counter period of a running timer, we specify a new start value: the next time the timer expires, it loads the new start value.
 The whole description can be found in the reference manual of the board (from page 2808).

 The implemented registers (and thus configurable parameters) are:
-- PIT Module Control: Enables the PIT timer clocks and specifies the behavior of the timers when PIT enters Debug mode.
+- PIT Module Control: enables the PIT timer and specifies the behavior of the timers when PIT enters Debug mode.
 - Timer Load Value: specifies the length of the timeout period in clock cycles for the relative channel.
 - Current Timer Value (read-only): indicates the current timer value.
-- Timer Control: controls timer behavior (timer enable and interrupt enable).
+- Timer Control: controls timer behavior (e.g., timer enable and interrupt enable).
 - Timer Flag: indicates the PIT timer has expired.

 Note that while the PIT Module Control is unique for the whole PIT, there is an instance for each channel of the other registers.

 ## FreeRTOS demo application